 - 2 cups of ocean water

-Soak soybean in water overnight, between 6 to 8 hours.
+Soak the soybeans in water overnight, between 6 to 8 hours.

 Discard the water and add four fresh cups of water to blend the beans until smooth.

-Strain and remove all the milk with a cheese cloth in a colander.
-You can use the pulp fibre to make cookies etc.
+Strain and remove all the milk with a cheesecloth in a colander.
+You can use the remaining pulp fiber to make cookies etc.

 When the milk begins boiling, add the seawater and stir very slowly for the milk to coagulate and cuddle up.

-Lift up the cheese cloth and squeeze it into a ball and dangle the cloth over a pot to allow the remaining water to drip off.
+Lift the cheesecloth and squeeze it into a ball and dangle the cloth over a pot to allow the remaining water to drip off.

-After few hours you can remove tofu from cheesecloth and slice it into pieces and grill, cook, or make it into sauce or Tofunaise.
+After a few hours, you can remove tofu from the cheesecloth and slice it into pieces, and grill, cook or make it into a sauce or Tofunaise.